1. Should You Put References on a CV: Examples & Tips

 • Teacher

-There are also certain personal qualities that make for a good referee once the above criterium is satisfied.
+Certain personal qualities make a referee effective once the above criteria are met.
 If you’re lucky enough to be spoilt for choice when it comes to referees, then prioritise those who:

-• Hold an impressive position or posses relevant expertise
+• Hold an impressive position or possess relevant expertise

 • Are good with people, charismatic